backplane/ghlatest/README.md

 # ghlatest

+This is a tool for downloading the latest release of a package from GitHub and optionally extracting the contents.

 **NOTE**: This project is not yet ready for production use!

-This is a tool for downloading the latest release of a package from github and optionally extracting the contents.

 ## Installation

-TBD This app is written in go and cross-compiled for various common platforms, probably downloading a binary release is the right strategy.
+This app is statically compiled for various platforms, binaries can be downloaded from the [ghlatest releases](https://github.com/backplane/ghlatest/releases) page.

-**Note:** Your system will need to have PKI trust roots of some kind in order to run ghlatest.
+**Note:** Your system or container will need to have PKI trust roots of some kind in order to run `ghlatest`.
 One common package that provides these on unix systems is called `ca-certificates`.

 ## Usage

-This is the general help test from the program.
+This is the general help text produced by the program.
 Each command has additional help text available, you can access this text with a command-line like: `ghlatest list -h`

+### General Help

 ```
 $ ghlatest -h